TobyX-Corp/phantom-react/docs/scene-navigation.md

 Jumping is useful for applications that frequently switch between a number of scenes.
 Jumping is also optimized to be faster than doing the same via push and pop.

 Note that to jump correctly, each scene requires a scene key.
-The scene key identifies the scene, enabling Viro to recognize when said scene is already on the stack so we can quickly jump to it.
+The scene key identifies the scene, enabling Phantom to recognize when said scene is already on the stack so we can quickly jump to it.

 ```JavaScript
 var SecondScene = require('./SecondScene');